m-rutter/q_boilerplate/README.md

 Cli too for creating boilerplate for Qlik Sense Extensions.
 Templates use Webpack, Typescript, React, styled-components, jest (testing), and storybook (ui-prototyping).

+# Usage

+Either clone this repo and build the cli using `cargo install`, or download the pre-built binary in the releases.
+At the moment there are only pre-built binaries for Windows because I have no yet setup a CI and most users of this cli will be windows users.

 ```
 q_boilerplate 0.1.0
 Michael Rutter <michael.john.rutter@gmail.com>